OSEL-DAM/HARAM_RST/README.md

 ### Iterations

 The iterations spinner at the bottom of the Infection Characteristics selects the number of uncertainty simulations to perform.
-The UQ analysis excutes the model the number of times specified by the iterations spinner.
+The UQ analysis executes the model the number of times specified by the iterations spinner.
 It vary the inputs of the Reproduction Number (*R<sub>0</sub>*) and Infection Recovery Rate (*Mu*) across an even distribution based on the values based on their values and standard deviations.
 In this interface, the UQ analysis is optional but it is on by default, to disable it, change the number of iterations in the iteration spinner to 1.
 Standard deviations of Reproduction Number (*R<sub>0</sub>*) and Infection Recovery Rate (*Mu*) are not required as well when the number of iterations is set to 1.
 If UQ analysis is desired, the number of iterations must be above 200, as having the number iterations any number lower would reduce the reliability of the model.

 #### Auto Iteration